YashwanthKothakota9/django-myblog/README.md

 of a string pattern, a view, and, optionally, a name that allows you to name the URL project-wide.

 - `slug` (a string that can only contain letters, numbers, underscores, or hyphens).
+- `Canonical URLs` allow you to specify the URL for the master copy of a page.
+Django allows you to implement the `get_absolute_url()` method in your models to return the canonical URL for the object.